 Libby Baldwin is a writer, journalist, and a USCG-licensed captain.
 Born and raised in Florida, she fell in love with whales and the Pacific Northwest as a child.
-Read her story here in which she shares the fears, challenges and joys of spending her days with humpback whales and orcas.
+Read her story here in which she shares the fears, challenges, and joys of spending her days with humpback whales and orcas.

-Elle Hardy loved travelling so much that she found a way to make a living out of it.
-Hailing from Australia, she has visited over 70 countries so far, and spent the last few years working as a journalist and travel writer on the road in Central Asia, Eastern Europe, and the United States.
+Elle Hardy loved traveling so much that she found a way to make a living out of it.
+Hailing from Australia, she has visited over 70 countries so far and spent the last few years working as a journalist and travel writer on the road in Central Asia, Eastern Europe, and the United States.
 Read her story here about being a vegetarian on the BBQ trail.
 And follow her story here on the Great Lakes loop.

 Joel Balson and Stephanie Foden are Canadian freelance journalists and digital nomads who are permanently on the road.
 Steph is responsible for the photo on the front of the guide Creole cowboy culture in Louisiana and East Texas, you can read that story here and Joel’s road trip in New Mexico here.

 Near is the New Far.
 Whether it’s a call from your mom or the call of the wild, we’ll help you prepare for your trip and help you stay safe while traveling.